Social Prescribing: a resource for health professionals

 Practical tips

-Follow-up may vary, but these tips are universally applicable:5
+Follow-up will vary depending on context, but these tips are universally applicable:6

 • [1]